IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/ux_guidelines.rst

   The user should be advised why they are prevented to do things via either :

   - A custom message using Blender's report system

   - A label in the UI replacing the missing UI elements

-    - An helpful tooltip on an operator
+  - A helpful tooltip on an operator

     Generally the context itself should be used to the best of its ability to convey why it's possible to do some things or not.
 The separation of concerns in multiple   different dynamically hidden-or-shown sub-panels should help limit confusion.

   - The user should be forbidden to click on buttons when its execution returns early and does nothing.
 If a button is clickable and the user clicks on it,   there should always be some kind of feedback.